 The economic development director advises the city manager and council on emerging and existing economic development issues.
 The director may also present to local civic and business groups on proposed economic development agreements.

 To ensure that businesses are treated fairly, economic development directors write city policy governing how tax and other incentives will be awarded to businesses.
 These policies dictate what sort of economic impact must be reasonably expected in order for businesses to qualify for particular incentives.
 Economic development policies are ultimately approved by the city council.
 Deviations from policy are also brought to the city council for approval.

-Cities are proud of their mom-and-pop businesses, but when it comes to economic development, cities mostly concern themselves with established corporations who can provide substantial job opportunities to existing and new residents.
+Cities are proud of their mom-and-pop businesses, but when it comes to economic development, cities mostly concern themselves with established corporations that can provide substantial job opportunities to existing and new residents.
 Hundreds of new jobs mean new housing construction, more retail establishments, and more city revenue.
 Economic development directors must focus their time on businesses that provide significant economic impact.

 In addition to bringing in new businesses, economic development directors look to strengthen the businesses already located in the city.
 They persuade businesses to remain where they are and expand operations when appropriate.
 Losing an existing business is worse than having a new business choose to locate elsewhere.
 Missing out on a new business means no economic impact.
-Losing an existing business means adverse economic impact.
+Losing an existing business means an adverse economic impact.